 The heart is a muscle—the muscle that keeps the other muscles going.
 It’s good to build and tone our other muscles, but the essential thing is doing whatever keeps the heart strong.

 So it is with our spiritual heart.
 We strengthen and tone the heart through the Word of truth by receiving its message of God’s goodness and grace.
 Keeping our spiritual heart strong and fit must be our first priority, the one thing we do above all others.

 Paul would agree: "Train yourself for godliness; for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come" (1 Tim.
 4:7–8 esv).

 God’s training is designed to grow us in faith.

-The devotional message, “The Best Fishing Holes”, was written by Pastor David Roper, and appeared in “Our Daily Bread”, www.odb.org; April 16, 2015.
-Used here with permission of the website.
+The devotional message, “Strengthening the Heart”, was written by Pastor David H. Roper, and appeared in “Our Daily Bread”, www.odb.org, July 6, 2016.
+Used here with permission from the website.